01-edu/public/subjects/devops/crud-master-py/README.md

 ##### Testing the Inventory API

 In order to test the correctness of your API you should use Postman or a similar tool.
-You could create one or more tests for every endpoint and then export the configuration, so you will be able to reproduce the tests on different machines easily.
+You have to create one or more tests for every endpoint and then export the configuration, so you will be able to reproduce the tests on different machines easily.

+> The configuration will be checked during the audit.

 #### API 2: Billing